Napa Valley Wine Academy Help Center logo

 WSET focuses on all aspects of the wine industry.
 The curriculum covers viticulture, grape varieties, production processes, tasting techniques, food pairing, and more.
 Students will receive a WSET certificate or diploma - which is the highest, expert level, certification provided by WSET.

-Articles about WSET and other wine education programs
+Articles about WSET and other wine education programs:

 Sommelier Levels Explained: A Guide to Wine Expertise and Certification